 One of the country’s most famous attractions is the Bock Casemates, a 21-kilometre underground tunnel network.
 We had to visit these tunnels and found them extremely interesting, a ton of history, loads to learn and explore, and totally in the shelter so if it’s raining, you can still continue your sightseeing!

 This one amazed us…… Luxembourg has over 100 castles!
 100 castles!
 For a country this small it packs a punch!
 We had nowhere near enough time to even scratch the surface but a reason to go back right?

 Luxembourg has 7 national parks so if you enjoy walking and beautiful scenery then this stunning country could be your perfect next trip!
 Most famed for its Lord of the Rings esque, Mullerthal trail which is conveniently known as “Little Switzerland”‘

 Fact number 7

 The country has three official languages and Luxembourgers are typically tri-lingual, with the country having three official languages: German, French, and Luxembourgish

 Luxembourg’s cuisine is heavily influenced by both French and German food traditions which if you are like us and enjoy trying diverse foods and tastes then you will be in heaven visiting this gem of a country!

 Luxembourg has the highest rate of car ownership in the world, say whatttt?

 Hiking!
 The famous Mullerthal trail runs through the heart of Luxembourg and the Little Switzerland area and is around 112km long with three loops.
 If you want to hike in Lord of the Rings esque scenery then this cannot be missed!
 We managed a full 20 minutes before feeling tired and returning back to the lodge to drink wine.

-If you would like to read our five favourite things to do whilst visiting Luxembourg click here
+If you would like to check out our five things you cannot miss when visiting this magnificent country click here